RVP20/Computer-Vision-Using-Tensorflow/README.md

 In this Assignment, we will use CNN to classify digits in the MNIST database.
 The MNIST database is a large database of handwritten digits that is commonly used for training various image processing systems.

+## Assignment 4
+Final Task; predict whether a person is wearing a mask correctly, incorrectly or not wearing a mask at all